Mental health hotlines in Singapore

 Seek comfort in knowing that you’re never alone when it comes to dealing with mental health issues with the CARA Community tab.
 You can post questions and whatever else is bugging you on the bulletin board, and encourage others by responding to their posts as well.

-Apart from this service, Silver Ribbon (Singapore) also hosts regular mental health awareness talks online discussing issues faced by various groups of people – Generation Zers, parents, and more.
+Apart from this service, SRS also hosts regular mental health awareness talks online discussing issues faced by various groups of people, such as Gen Z-ers, parents, and more.

-6. Fei Yue Online Counselling Service – One-on-one instant messaging with professional counsellor
+8. Fei Yue Online Counselling Service – 1-on-1 instant messaging with professional counsellor

-What started out as an instant messaging platform for young people seeking counselling is now open to all Singaporeans following the rise in the number of those mentally affected by Covid-19. eC2 by Fei Yue Counselling is an e-Counselling Centre that creates a safe space to speak to a trained counsellor where you are.
+What started out as an instant messaging platform for young people seeking counselling is now open to all Singaporeans, so if you’ve been having a tough time lately don’t be afraid to reach out. eC2 by Fei Yue Counselling is an e-Counselling Centre that creates a safe space to speak to a trained counsellor where you are.

 There is a quick chat function for those new to the system and are looking to connect with a counsellor.
 Once a counsellor has been assigned to you, you can schedule an appointment with your counsellor, drop them a note, and chat with them all on the eC2 platform.